benhylau/wrbt/README.md

 ## Optional Metadata

-Metadata, a JSON blob of key-value-pairs, can optionally be provided in either a peering request or along with a credentials bundle.
+Metadata, a JSON blob of key-value-pairs, can optionally be provided in either a peering request or along with a credentials message.
 When Alice provides metadata in a peering request, the content is available as clear text, accessible to whoever sees her peering request.
-When metadata is included by Bob as part of the credentials bundle, it is encrypted with Alice's `wrbtPk`, and is intended to be read by Alice only.
+When metadata is included by Bob as part of the `node` bundle in his credentials message, it is encrypted with Alice's `wrbtPk`, and is intended to be read by Alice only.

 The following is a standard set of metadata entries.